Nancypatel1103/ComplianceClient/Bandwidth/bandwidth.md

    ![image-12](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/759abc70-f241-4627-aa26-9484757c2f7a)

-2. After click, a new window will open.
+2. After clicking, a new window will open.
 There you will get a confirmation message.
-Click on the Delete button.
+Click on the **Delete** button.

    ![image-13](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/395aa23c-203b-4b98-be04-636e139e1377)

-3. As soon as you click on Delete, you will get a message on the screen that the **Bandwidth profile is deleted successfully**.
+3. As soon as you click on the **Delete** button, you will get a message on the screen that the **Bandwidth profile is deleted successfully**.

    ![image-14](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/bb12aa93-5304-4cf9-a315-69473575783a)